neonav-co/neonav-co.github.io/index.md

     #section_id: portfolio
     #background_style: bg-dark
     projects:
-      - title: Tiled Windows
+      - title: Tiling Windows
-        text: Three tiled windows, with the top two showing info about Apple stocks, the bottom one taking notes
+        text: Three tiling windows, with the top two showing info about Apple stocks, the bottom one taking notes
         # the images are located in:
         # img/portfolio/fullsize
         # img/portfolio/thumbnails